What Are In-App Events & How Do They Impact ASO?

-Event cards will be discoverable throughout the App Store.
-They will appear on app product pages but also directly in the search results and editorial content.
+Event cards are discoverable throughout the App Store.
+They appear on app product pages but also directly in the search results and editorial content.
 More specifically:

-- When users search for a specific event (e.g. a new movie release), the event card will appear in the search results alongside the app.
-This means that the information provided on the event card, such as the event name and short description, will be indexable and provide developers with a whole new method of increasing their apps’ visibility by targeting core keywords or adding new ones.
+- When users search for a specific event (e.g. a new movie release), the event card appears in the search results alongside the app icon, title, and subtitle.
+This means that the information provided on the event card, such as the event name and short description, is indexable and provides developers with a whole new method of increasing their apps’ visibility by targeting core keywords or adding new ones.

-- When users search for an app, the event card will also replace the screenshots in the search results for users who have already downloaded the app.
-This provides developers with a new opportunity to increase engagement with their current users.
-It’s also worth noting that an early A/B test of the iOS 15 beta showed that search results may no longer show the screenshot gallery of apps that users have already installed.
-Should the test be applied to the iOS 15 release, in-app events could be a way to maintain your app’s visibility in search results for existing users (thus preventing competitors from capitalizing on any increased visibility).
+- When users search for an app, the event card also will show in the search results for users who have already downloaded the app, instead of only showing the app icon, title and subtitle.
+(Rember that earlier this year, app screenshots do not show anymore in the search results for those who have already downloaded your app – but in-app event cards do!)
+This means that in-app events could be a way to maintain your app’s visibility in search results for existing users (thus preventing competitors from capitalizing on any increased visibility).

 Tips to increase the organic visibility of in-app events

-Apple will consider the metadata on event cards to determine where to show the event card in search results and editorial content.
+Apple considers the metadata on event cards to determine where to show the event card in search results and editorial content.

-When you create an event, you will have to choose a badge that will be displayed alongside your event title.
-This badge will help Apple understand the type of event you are promoting (a challenge, competition, new update, etc).
+When you create an event, you have to choose a badge that is displayed alongside your event title.
+This badge helps Apple understand the type of event you are promoting (a challenge, competition, new update, etc).
 Apple is likely to use this information to make more personalized recommendations and collections in the Apps, Games, and Today tab.

-To better understand what your event is about and where to show it in the search results, Apple is likely to consider the keywords used in the event title and short description.
+To better understand what your event is about and where to show it in the search results, Apple considers the keywords used in the event title and short description.
 Therefore, it is important to consider the following tips when creating your event card: